PledgeMusic: Awards

-PledgeMusic was noted as one of Billboard's "Five digital startups to watch in 2013".
+PledgeMusic was noted as one of Billboards "Five digital startups to watch in 2013".

 PledgeMusic won the Grammy Music Technology Lab in 2013.

 Co-founders Benji Rogers and Malcolm Dunbar were named to The Hospital Club 100 list in 2013 in the category of Music.

 Benji Rogers, founder and ex-president of PledgeMusic, won A&R Worldwide's International Music Industry Awards' Distinguished Digital Executive of the Year, 2014.